andreiduca/slim-validation/README.md

         data-error-email="Invalid email" />
 ```

-This is great for internationalised websites where you need translated error messages, and works best with template engines such as smarty or twig.
+This is great for internationalized websites where you need translated error messages, and works best with template engines such as smarty or twig.
 Yes: no more javascript files filled with translated messages!

 ## Advanced validation rules
 Some rules require a configurable parameter, like a number to compare against.
 It's simple: just add the number after that rule: